-How Is a Tummy Tuck Done?
+How Is A Tummy Tuck Done?

 This procedure targets skin wrinkling, excess fat and muscle diastasis.
 This allows for the skin to be pulled very tight, giving the appearance of a smooth, flat stomach.
 This procedure can be paired with tumescent liposuction to curve the hips and waist for the best results.

 A tummy tuck involves a long incision made along the bikini line, just above the pubic area.
 The belly button is then separated from the surrounding skin.
 The skin and fat are then lifted, and the separated rectus muscle is then sutured together.
 The excess skin is then stretched down, and excess skin and fat removed.
-There is a new opening created for the belly button and a drain is inserted to remove excess fluid and blood.
+There is a new opening created for the belly button on the abdomen and a drain is inserted to remove excess fluid and blood.
 The incision is then sutured together neatly, with every attempt to keep the scar hidden in the bikini line.

-What Is the Mini Tummy Tuck?
+Is The Mini The Same As A Tummy Tuck?

 What Is a Dermolipectomy?

 You can obtain some indication as to how you will heal by comparing it to other scars you have had previously.
-As with any procedure, there are risks involved.
+As with any procedure, there are potential risks involved.
 We address and attempt to minimise each risk to ensure the safety of our patients.
 These risks will be discussed with you in more detail upon your consultation.

-What Is the Difference Between a Tummy Tuck Liposuction and Lipo-Tuck?
+What Is the Difference Between A Tummy Tuck Liposuction and Lipo-Tuck?

 The lipo-tuck means that a large part of the operation is performed using the safest method of liposuction called tumescence.
 Dr Lanzer has experience of some 15,000 cases.
 This allows him to expertly use the procedure on new patients, subsequently numbing the treatment area with tumescent fluid and reduce or stop bleeding.
 The fluid also reduces the risk of infection.
-It finally allows a more limited surgical tuck that should be safer.
+It finally allows a more limited surgical tuck, involving the removal of excess skin and fat that should be safer.

 Only Dr Lanzer can answer this question, since he must determine what the patient could benefit from the most.
-The best treatment also depends on the requirements of the patient, which are best discussed with Dr Lanzer.
+The best treatment also depends on the wishes of the patient, which are best discussed with Dr Lanzer.

 Does a Tummy Tuck Hurt?

-Patients will not experience any pain during the procedure, since anaesthetic is used during the tummy tuck to keep the patient comfortable.
+Patients will not experience any pain during the surgery procedure, since anaesthetic is used during the tummy tuck to keep the patient comfortable.
 Once the anaesthetic wears off, the patient can experience some overall discomfort.
 However, pain experienced after a tummy tuck can usually be managed by over-the-counter pain medication.
 Your cosmetic surgeon can also prescribe some pain management medication if required.

-Discover Tummy Tuck Liposuction Advantages!
+Discover Tummy Tuck Liposuction Procedure Advantages!

 How Long Does Tummy Tuck Surgery Take?

-Will I Be Left with a Big Scar?
+Will I Be Left With A Big Scar?

 Yes, the scar is across the lower stomach about 6-8 centimetres from the vagina.
 It is usually below the bikini line; this means patients can hide the scar underneath their clothing or swimwear.

-What Happens to Loose Skin?
+What Happens To Loose Skin?

-Does the Belly Button Always Have to Be Moved?
+Does The Belly Button Always Have To Be Moved?

 This is a decision you will make with Dr Lanzer.
-Often the answer is no, but if you have a lot of loose skin it will need to be shifted.
+Often the answer is no, but if you have a lot of loose skin, it will need to be shifted.

-Am I Getting a New Belly Button?
+Am I Getting A New Belly Button?

 No. It’s your belly button, but it is moved to another location.

-Will I Require Suturing of the Deep Muscles?
+Will I Require Suturing Of The Deep Muscles?

-You can do a simple test and lie on your back and whilst you lift your head and chest off the bed feel the central muscle especially above the umbilicus.
+You can do a simple test and lie on your back and whilst you lift your head and chest off the bed, feel the central muscle especially above the umbilicus.
 You may feel either a split in the muscle of an unusual bulging.

-Do I Need to Go to the Hospital?
+Do I Need To Go To The Hospital?

 Dr Lanzer does NOT admit his patients to hospital as a routine.

-Can I Get Liposuction and Consider a Tummy Tuck Later?
+Can I Get Liposuction And Consider A Tummy Tuck Later?

-What Are the Risks Involved?
+What Are The Risks Involved?

-How Do I Decide If I Should Have a Tummy Tuck or a Liposuction?
+How Do I Decide If I Should Have A Tummy Tuck Or A Liposuction?

-To discover if you could benefit from a tummy tuck procedure, it is recommended to make an appointment with Dr Lanzer, who is one of Australia’s leading specialists where liposuction procedures are concerned.
+To discover if you could benefit from a tummy tuck procedure, it is advised to make an appointment with Dr Lanzer, who is one of Australia’s leading specialists where liposuction procedures are concerned.
 Your suitability for a tummy tuck procedure depends on the aesthetic problems you are facing and the results you want to obtain.
 Patients must have realistic expectations to benefit from a tummy tuck procedure and must fully understand the risks involved as well.